 Aegeus saw the ship with large black sails coming in the distance.
 Theseus, in his haste forgot to hoist the white ones.
 In despair, Aegeus, believing his son dead, threw himself from the rocks into the sea, which since that time is called the Aegean Sea …

 Nowadays, Cape Sounion has been revived for generations of Manga fans.
-Indeed Masami Kurumada creator of the legendary “Saint Seiya” (the knights of the zodiac) whose heroes are legendary knights endowed with amazing powers in the time of the olympian gods.
+Indeed Masami Kurumada creator of the legendary “Saint Seiya” (the knights of the zodiac) whose heroes are mighty powerful knights endowed with amazing powers in the time of the olympian gods.

 He created the character of Kanon Gemini Gold Saint and General of Poseidon.
-Ex traitor to Athena, he is locked by his twin Saga, in the prison of Cape Sounion to die and thus atone his fault.
+Traitor to Athena, he is locked by his twin Saga, in the prison of Cape Sounion to die and thus atone his fault.

-Many fans of the manga come to this place and leave flowers, offerings and graffiti.
+Many fans of the manga come to this place and leave flowers, offerings and graffitsi.

 After a last sunset and an observation of the moon, it’s time to leave